dev-ved30/Oracle/docs/index.rst

    model = ORACLE1_ELAsTiCC()
-   model.score(table) # This provides the scores at each level of the hierarchy model.predict(table) # This provides the predicted class for each level of the hierarchy model.predict(table)  # This provide the latent space embeddings for each source
+   model.score(table) # This provides the scores at each level of the hierarchy model.predict(table) # This provides the predicted class for each level of the hierarchy model.embed(table)  # This provide the latent space embeddings for each source

    # If you only have access to the light curve features, use the lite version instead.
    model = ORACLE1_ELAsTiCC_lite()